 Is all the power of the vast divine

-These rude grotesques and gargoyles make their posts
+These rude grotesques and gargoyles man their posts

 And yet these conscripts, strained with flex and thrust,

-And meet the outer darkness with their dark
+to meet the outer darkness with their dark—

-Like thugs to match the demons, bark for bark.
+like brutes to match the demons bark for bark.